-The discount rate used to measure the total OPEB liability for both plans was 7.00%.
+The discount rate used to measure the OPEB liability for the District's Plan was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that District contributions will be made at rates equal or exceeding the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fidiculary net position was projected to be available to make all projected OPEB payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liabilities.
+The discount rate used to measure the OPEB liability for PEBP was 3.87%